MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/route-events-based-on-content.md

 - **Custom App:** With this destination, you can easily route your real-time events to a custom application.
 This destination lets you connect your own applications to the eventstream and consume the event data in real time.
 It's useful when you want to egress real-time data to an external system outside Microsoft Fabric.

 - **Stream**: This destination represents the default raw eventstream transformed by a series of operations, also called a derived stream.
-Once created, you can view the stream from the Real-Time hub.
+Once created, you can view the stream from the Real-time hub.

 The following example shows how three distinct Fabric eventstream destinations can serve separate functions for a single data stream source.
 One KQL database is designated for storing raw data, a second KQL database is for retaining filtered data streams, and the Lakehouse is used for storing aggregated values.